 Do Not Track is designed to provide users with a simple mechanism to express a preference to allow or limit online tracking.
 Complying with the user's preference as described in this document includes limits on the collection, retention and use of data collected as a third party to user actions and the sharing of data not permanently de-identified.

-The specification applies to compliance with requests through user agents that (1) can access the general browsable Web; (2) have a user interface that satisfies the requirements in Determining User Preference in the [[!TRACKING-DNT]] specification; (3) and can implement all of the [[!TRACKING-DNT]] specification, including the mechanisms for communicating a tracking status, and the user-granted exception mechanism.
+This specification is intended for compliance with expressed user preferences via user agents that (1) can access the general browsable Web; (2) have a user interface that satisfies the requirements in Determining User Preference in the [[!TPE]] specification; and, (3) can implement all of the [[!TPE]] specification, including the mechanisms for communicating a tracking status, and the user-granted exception mechanism.

 A network interaction is a single HTTP request and its corresponding response(s): zero or more interim (1xx) responses and a single final (2xx-5xx) response.

 A user action is a deliberate action by the user, via configuration, invocation, or selection, to initiate a network interaction.
 Selection of a link, submission of a form, and reloading a page are examples of user actions.

 A party is a natural person, a legal entity, or a set of legal entities that share common owner(s), common controller(s), and a group identity that is easily discoverable by a user.
 Common branding or providing a list of affiliates that is available via a link from a resource where a party describes DNT practices are examples of ways to provide this discoverability.